 - Download the binary distribution for your operating system (Windows, Linux, OS X) and unzip the zip file.
 This will create a directory with the following files: kat or kat.exe (the executable) and kat.ini, the initialisation file.
 In addition, you may want to try the program using my example input files, these have the extension *.kat.
 Download the examples here: Finesse_examples.zip and copy the *.kat files into the same same folder as the Finesse executable.

 - Finesse is a text-based application that you have to run from within a terminal or command window.
 You can start the program by typing `kat' (or `kat.exe', or `./kat', depending on your OS) which will print a small banner; `kat -h' will give you a short syntax reference for input files; `kat -hh' prints further help.

-- If you want Finesse to automatically generate graphical output, you have to have Gnuplot installed and Finesse must know the correct command to start it.
-You can add the command for calling Gnuplot on your system to the file `kat.ini' (see the manual for more details).
-Alternatively you can use Matlab to create plots from the output data: Finesse automatically generates a *.m file for each simulation, which will plot the result when called.
+- If you want Finesse to automatically generate graphical output, you have to have Gnuplot or Python installed and Finesse must know the correct command to start it (see the manual for more details).
+Finesse also generates a *.m file for each simulation, that can be used with Matlab to plot the result.